kjanparvari/ie-ecommerce-back/README.md

 # E-Commerce Website Backend

 The backend of a simple eCommerce website developed with **Golang** and **PostgreSQL**.
-This project provides robust APIs for managing products, user authentication, and order processing.
+This project is part of the **Internet Engineering course** at and provides robust APIs for managing products, user authentication, and order processing.

 ## Features
 - RESTful API for managing products, users, and orders.